collorg/halfORM/README.md

 host = localhost
 port = 5432
 ```
-## Example: some scripts to illustrate the use of the API as it is currently implemented
+## Example: some scripts to illustrate the use of the API as it currently is implemented
-The follwoing script instanciate a model object corresponding to the ```halftest``` database. :
+The following script instanciate a model object corresponding to the ```halftest``` database:
 ```python
 from halfORM.model import Model